 - Fun animal-themed over-the-ear headphones

 If you want some headphones that will be the best at cancelling outside noise but still limit to 85 dB then try the Puro Sound Labs headphones.
-These are pricier (as you would expect with better features) at around £80.
+These are pricier (as you would expect with better features) than the other headphones reccommended.
 If you are only buying them for use on planes and car journeys then it might be worth making the extra investment so your child can listen easily without being disturbed by background noise.